Annual Shred Event: September 21, 2019 from 10 a.m. to 2:00 p.m. at the Public Works Administration building, 2525 West 1st Street.

 Yard Waste Collection

-Yard waste collection will resume the week of April 1, 2019.
+Yard waste collection will end for the season on November 29, 2019.

 A 95-gallon cart is provided for weekly collection of yard debris from April through November for $8.00 per month.
 Collection and billing does not occur during the winter months from December through March.
 Residents are encouraged to keep their yard waste cart during this time, until service begins again in the spring.
 Please call (970) 962-2529 to order a cart.
 Your collected yard debris will be composted by our private sector partner, A-1 Organics, and sold as a high-quality soil amendment, which may be purchased at the Loveland Recycling Center.